Unexpected (but true) things about sharing knowledge with your team

 Organizational transparency is a result of knowledge exchange

 Employees care a lot about internal transparency.
-It enables them to build strong bonds and they are open to sharing their expertise with the team.
+It allows them to build strong bonds and they are open to sharing their expertise with the team.

 No "Brain – Drain"

-During their many years of working within an organization, employees acquire a lot of valuable knowledge and experience.
-If they don't document or share that knowledge with their team, they will take it with them when they leave.
+Throughout their time in an organization, employees gain a wealth of valuable knowledge and experience.
+If they don’t document or share that knowledge with their team, it leaves with them when they go.

 It’s estimated that making up for that loss is not cheap.